 What verses does the Holy Spirit bring to mind?
 What promises can you cling to?
 If nothing specific comes up, rest in knowing God has you covered.
 You are hemmed in behind and before (Psalm 139:3-5) and nothing separates you from the love of Christ Jesus (Romans 8:35-39).

 On the go, and in moments of stress, breath prayers are as simple as breathing.
-Inhaling and exhaling as you break the phrase apart or even simpler, just slowing down your breath and you pray!
-Here’s a guided Christian meditation YouTube video using this minimalist approach.
+Inhaling and exhaling as you break the phrase apart or even simpler, just slowing down your breath as you pray!

 Here are basic steps with additional movements to get you started with the art of mindfulness and Breath Prayers.